indapa/indapa.github.io/_posts/2025-08-15-gcp-python.md

 Also, I've been getting into GitHub actions more and more lately, and was able to add workflows that would rebuild and deploy my containerized applications whenever I push a change to my repo.

 While all of my applications are fairly simple, they have a huge potential  to streamline how the PTA has operated in the past.
-For example, the previous year we have had to keep hard copies of receipts for reimbursements in a huge 3 ring binder.
-Now, we can store those in a cloud bucket and easily trace who submitted what and when.
+For example, I've written an app to submit volunteer hours and other one that reads the Google sheet of hours and plots them.

-All this has made me a big fan of GCP, because I find the consol UI to be a lot simplier than AWS and I'm able learn new services farily quickly.
+All this has made me a big fan of GCP, because I find the console UI to be a lot simplier than AWS and I'm able learn new services farily quickly.
 And I'm pretty sure we are the only school in the district with a  [Github repo](https://github.com/hagepta) account.